vegaprotocol/documentation/docs/api/websocket.md

 ## Snapshot data

-Some of the websocket endpoints will send a snapshot of the current state of data when a connection is first made.
+Some of the WebSocket endpoints will send a snapshot of the current state of data when a connection is first made.
 This allows for an application to build an initial state, creating context for subsequent updates.
 The snapshot data will be sent in batches after which subsequent messages will only be updates to the snapshot state.

 As an example, when streaming orders the current state of the order book will be sent first: